aaronbrezel/recommenado/README.md

 pip install -e .
 ```

 *Developer's note: Recommanado's source code is meant to be run locally, tweaked and played with.
 That's why we encorage you to install it in [editable mode](https://setuptools.pypa.io/en/latest/userguide/development_mode.html#development-mode-a-k-a-editable-installs).
-If you want a "production" version of the application, see [Docker start](#docker-start)*
+If you want a "production" version of the application, see [Docker start](#docker-start).*

 ### Generate Google GenAI API key